 Introduction Born in a day through a rash of land claims and later transformed from a cow town to a state capital, Oklahoma City is no stranger to rapid growth and development.
 The city takes change in stride, all the while sticking proudly to its roots.

 In late 1993 voters approved a temporary one-cent sales tax, which funded a massive decade-long downtown improvement project.
-The convention center, the state fairgrounds and the Civic Center Music Hall received extensive face-lifts, and construction of the Chesapeake Energy Arena (formerly the Ford Center), the Chickasaw Bricktown Ballpark and a library breathed new life into the area.
+The convention center, the state fairgrounds and the Civic Center Music Hall received extensive face-lifts, and construction of the Paycom Center (formerly the Chesapeake Energy Arena), the Chickasaw Bricktown Ballpark and a library breathed new life into the area.
 But the highlight is a mile-long canal that connects the Oklahoma River, downtown and Bricktown, an old warehouse neighborhood that is packed with places to go for dining and nightlife.
 A stroll along the riverwalk on the Bricktown Canal, lined with trees and shops, is the perfect opportunity for people-watching.

 When you’re ready to get back to the city’s roots, take a trip to the National Cowboy and Western Heritage Museum or the Oklahoma History Center.
 Attend the Red Earth Native American Cultural Festival, a gathering of more than 100 tribes, for a taste of Native American culture.
 Shop at the festival’s art market or visit one of Oklahoma City’s many Western wear shops to take a piece of its heritage home with you.

 By CarTranscontinental I-40 is the primary east-west route through the area; it traverses the heart of the city, offering easy interchanges with main streets and other through routes.
 I-44, a shorter east-west corridor, angles in from the northeast and the southwest, skirting the western side of the city and offering frequent interchanges.